Table of Contents

 5. Confusing since (time) with since (because)

-Example (cause): Since it was raining, we stayed home.
+Reason: Since it was raining, we stayed home.

-6. Omitting the time word after for in informal speech
+6. Omitting the time phrase after for

-Wrong/Unclear: I practiced for.
+Wrong: I practiced for.

-Right: I practiced for thirty minutes.
+Right: I practiced for one hour.

-7. Using since with vague or relative durations incorrectly
+7. Using since with vague durations

 Wrong: She has been here since a long time.